AmaanRS/CampusConnect/src/readme.md

 # TODO NOW - A task on high priority or a task to be done immediately

+# TEST NOW - Perform testing on high priority or testing to be done immediately

 # Every model will use mongodb ObjectId internally and nanoid when showing results to user (ie externally)

 # Unique id start with a prefix eg for committee id it starts with C, for event id it starts with E and so on

+# All the data of a deleted committee will be saved but it can only be seen by admin